64/cpp-faq/content/faq/fixed-width-integers.md

 Fixed-width integers are integral types with a fixed number of bits.
 The C++ standard only specifies a minimum byte count for types such as `short`, `int` and `long`.
 Fixed-width integers guarantee a specific size, but their use can have an impact on portability, since they are not supported by all platforms.

-Fixed-width integers are commonly implemented as `typedef`'s, meaning they are generally aliases for built-in integral types that satisfy the "X bits" condition.

 ## Fixed-width integer types
 These can be used by including `<cstdint>`.
 The `intX_t` types are signed integers with exactly `X` bits. `uintX_t` types are the same, but unsigned.
 - `std::int8_t` / `std::uint8_t` (1 byte)